PCC Community Wellness Center West Town Family Health Center

 PCC Community Wellness Center West Town Family Health Center - Chicago, IL

 Pcc Community Wellness Center West Town Family Health Center is an addiction and mental health treatment center located at 1044 North Mozart Street, Suite 100 in the 60622 zip code in Chicago, IL.
 It is operated by a private non-profit organization.
-Pcc Community Wellness Center West Town Family Health Center provides administers naltrexone, buprenorphine maintenance and relapse prevention from naltrexone.
-Some of the treatment approaches used by Pcc Community Wellness Center West Town Family Health Center include substance use counseling approach, cognitive behavioral therapy and anger management.
-Pcc Community Wellness Center West Town Family Health Center provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
+Pcc Community Wellness Center West Town Family Health Center provides buprenorphine maintenance, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Pcc Community Wellness Center West Town Family Health Center include CBT, trauma counseling and substance use counseling approach.
+Pcc Community Wellness Center West Town Family Health Center provides outpatient rehab, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
+It also provides inpatient dual diagnosis treatment and residential treatment for substance abuse.
 Other addiction treatment offered includes general addiction disorder treatment.

 Address: 1044 North Mozart Street, Suite 100, Chicago, IL 60622